A medical abortion is a non-surgical option which can be performed up to 9 weeks after the last day of your most recent menstrual period.

 What to Expect

 Comfort and ease should be expected from the minute you answer the phone until the time you return home from the procedure.
 Every appointment will begin with paperwork where you provide medical history, sign consent forms, and health insurance information if covered.
-After initial intake, lab tests will be performed in order to confirm pregnancy, either a urine or blood sample will be collected for confirmation.
-Before initiating the procedure our doctor or trained staff member will sit down with you to discuss your medical history, birth control plans, and any other concerns you may have.
+After initial intake, lab tests will be performed in order to confirm pregnancy.
+Before initiating the procedure our doctor will sit down with you to discuss your medical history, birth control plans, and any other concerns you may have.

 The medical abortion pill has a 97% success rate within the first 8 weeks.
 It is the most common method for terminating a pregnancy.
 At Stony Brook Women’s Health we have a very high success rate and you can rest assured the pill is very effective.
 We will also schedule a FREE follow up appointment after the abortion in order to make 100% certain it was effective.
 In the unlikely case it does not work, we may provide additional medication or schedule a surgical abortion.